Mahmud Begada: In culture

+He was built tall and robust, with a beard that descended to his girdle and heavy moustaches that twisted and curled upwards.
 Some European travellers circulated popular tales about him.
-One of these tales told that he was given mild poisons from his childhood which had made him poisonous and immune to poisons and those became the source for the English satirist Samuel Butler's seventeenth-century lines: "The Prince of Cambay's daily food/ Is asp and basilisk and toad".
-There are various other stories about his good appetite, some of which are noted by modern historians too.
-According to Satish Chandra, Mahmud used to eat lot of food during the day and meat patties (Samosas) were kept at his bedside by his servants at night in case he felt hungry.
+One of these tales said that he was given mild poisons from his childhood which had made him poisonous and immune to poisons and those became the source for the English satirist Samuel Butler's seventeenth-century lines: "The Prince of Cambay's daily food is asp and basilisk and toad".
+It is said that Mahmud's father had fed him on poison from his childhood.
+He had been addicted to opium-eating since infancy, and the opium had a poisonous effect.
+It is said that his women numbered between three and four thousand, and that the woman with whom he spent the night was always found dead.
+The only woman who could bear his embraces unharmed was an Abyssinian girl who was his great favourite.
+There are various other stories about his good appetite.
+According to Sikandar, his daily food weighted fifteen Bahluli seers.
+In addition, five seers of boiled rice were placed in two plates on each side of his couch so that he might take it during the night without the least trouble.
+According to Portuguese traveller Duarte Barbosa, Mahmud used to eat lot of food during the day and meat patties (Samosas) were kept at his bedside by his servants at night in case he felt hungry.
+At breakfast he used to take a cup of honey and one hundred and fifty bananas.
+These accounts are very exaggerated.